Skip to main content

 (Note: This article discusses suicide and other serious issues pertaining to mental health.)

 Whether through a minor bump in your journey or a full-blown crisis, you may have struggled with your mental health in some capacity in the last few years.
-Faced with a seemingly endless onslaught of bad news on top of life’s usual challenges, it can be difficult to prioritize yourself while pursuing educational and professional goals.
-Focusing on your mental health is perhaps the most powerful step you can take to improve your overall quality of life.
+It can be difficult to prioritize yourself while pursuing educational and professional goals.

 In addition to the impact that mental health has on your day-to-day life, serious mental health issues can affect your relationships, career, education and long-term goals.
-As rates of mental illness increase worldwide, addressing your mental health challenges as they arise can change —or even save — your life.
+As rates of mental illness increase worldwide, addressing your mental health challenges as they arise can change — or even save — your life.

 Why is Mental Health Important for Students?

-The World Heath Organization (WHO) reports a sharp rise in the number of people experiencing mental illness in recent years, with the COVID-19 pandemic exacerbating mental health problems throughout the world.
-For students, it is more important than ever to address your mental health issues to stay mentally healthy and keep up with your educational and personal goals.
+An icon of two hands holding a heartThe World Heath Organization (WHO) reported a sharp rise in the number of people experiencing mental illness in more recent years, with the COVID-19 pandemic exacerbating mental health problems throughout the world.
+For students, it's more important than ever to address your mental health issues to stay mentally healthy and keep up with your educational and personal goals.

 Even before the pandemic, mental health was a prominent concern for students.
 In 2019, the National College Health Assessment (NCHA) noted that many students reported feeling exhausted, lonely and overwhelmed, among other symptoms and difficulties (NCHA PDF Source).
 Of the surveyed students, 20.2% reported experiencing depression and 27.8% reported experiencing anxiety that affected their studies in the preceding year.